brendt/stitcher.io/src/content/blog/2017-05-01-stitcher-alpha-5.md

 This is the last alpha version of Stitcher.
 The next release will be beta for the first time, and only bugfixes and improvements will be added from now on.
 Alpha 5 adds the last important pieces for Stitcher to be feature-complete before a stable 1.0 release.
-The most important things to note are the plugin support, improved command feedbacked and the internal use of the service container.
+The most important things to note are the plugin support, improved command feedback and the internal use of the service container.

 You can read about the upcoming plugin support in [this blogpost](/blog/simplest-plugin-support).
-Furthermore, I'm already working on the first plugin to support a REST api.
+Furthermore, I'm already working on the first plugin to support a REST API.
 Next step is a web interface to manage your content.
 For developers, Stitcher 1.0 will of course be completely useable without any plugins.

-Its important to note that this update has **a breaking change** which existing Stitcher projects should take into account.
+It's important to note that this update has **a breaking change** which existing Stitcher projects should take into account.

 ### Installation